jiyoungj/jiyoungj.github.io/research.md

 <h4>2023</h4>

+  Kaland, C., Gordon, M., <b>Jang, J.</b>, \& Katsika, A. (2023) No effects of f0 manipulation and phrase position in Korean word recognition. <em>Proceedings of the Second International Conference on Tone and Intonation</em>.

   <b>Jang, J.</b>, & Katsika, A. (2023).
-Articulatory manifestation of focus-induced prominence in Seoul Korean. <em>Proceedings of the 20th International Congress of Phonetic Sciences</em>.
+Articulatory manifestation of focus-induced prominence in Seoul Korean. <em>Proceedings of the 20th International Congress of Phonetic Sciences</em>, 1686-1690.

   Katsika, A, <b>Jang, J.</b>, Krivokapić, J., Goldstein, L., & Saltzman, E. (2023).
-A hierarchy of prominence: The production and perception of focus in American English. <em>Proceedings of the 20th International Congress of Phonetic Sciences</em>.
+A hierarchy of prominence: The production and perception of focus in American English. <em>Proceedings of the 20th International Congress of Phonetic Sciences</em>, 1696-1700.

   Gordon, M., Katsika, A., Lai, R. K.-Y., Chien, S. & <b>Jang, J.</b> (2023).
-Speech rhythm metrics: a typological survey. <em>Proceedings of the 20th International Congress of Phonetic Sciences</em>.
+Speech rhythm metrics: a typological survey. <em>Proceedings of the 20th International Congress of Phonetic Sciences</em>, 1479-1483.

  <h4>2022</h4>